What is Pretexting? How does Pretexting work? [2024 Updated]

 • Impersonation: To earn the target’s confidence and persuade them to divulge critical information, the adversary may assume the identity of a well-known individual or organization, such as a company CEO, law enforcement official, or customer service representative.

-• Tailgating: An unlawful person trailing an authorized personnel into a restricted facility without the necessary identification or clearance is known as tailgating.
+• Tailgating: An unlawful person trailing authorized personnel into a restricted facility without the necessary identification or clearance is known as tailgating.

 • Piggybacking: Information technology employs the term “piggybacking” to describe the unlawful utilization of a computer system or network by a person who is not explicitly connected to it.
 Typically, piggybacking entails joining an already-established communication an authenticated person has made.

-• Baiting: As a general rule, baiting is a form of social engineering attack where a target is enticed on something appealing, like a free good or service, in order to fool them into divulging personal data or carrying out an action that is advantageous to the threat actor.
+• Baiting: As a general rule, baiting is a form of social engineering attack where a target is enticed on something appealing, like a free good or service, to fool them into divulging personal data or carrying out an action that is advantageous to the threat actor.

-• Phishing: It is the practice of tricking targets into divulging personal details or taking an action that is advantageous to the threat actor by using false emails, texts, or websites.
+• Phishing: is the practice of tricking targets into divulging personal details or taking an action that is advantageous to the threat actor by using false emails, texts, or websites.

-• Vishing and Smishing: The social engineering attacks known as “vishing” and “smishing,” which rely on calls and text messages to deceive targets into revealing personal info, are two examples of this type of activity.
-Vishing often referred to as voice phishing, is a kind of attack in which the threat actor calls the target and makes an attempt to coerce them into disclosing personal details, such as banking information or passwords.
+• Vishing and Smishing: The social engineering attacks known as “vishing” and “smishing,” which rely on calls and text messages to deceive targets into revealing personal information, are two examples of this type of activity.
+Vishing, often referred to as voice phishing, is a kind of attack in which the threat actor calls the target and makes an attempt to coerce them into disclosing personal details, such as banking information or passwords.
 Smishing is a sort of attack when SMS texts are used to persuade victims to click on harmful links or submit personal data.
 These two techniques are employed to steal both money and private data.

-Common Pretexting Attacks Examples
+Common Pretexting Attack Examples

 In this world, numerous common pretexting attack examples can be pointed out to showcase the various numbers of anti-social activities that are going on globally to befool the common people and obtain their hard-earned money through wrong practices.